The Marvelous Land Of Oz

 235

-great misfortune," the Tin Woodman declared.
-"But we are no worse
+is a great misfortune," the Tin Woodman declared.
+"But we

-better off," replied Tip. "for the one pill we used has enabled us
+are better off," replied Tip. "for the one pill we used

 my